Witches’ Wisdom Tarot

 Additional information

-To help ease the confusion created by reversing and renaming the Major Arcana a table is provided that that shows the corresponding RWS titles and numbering.
+To help ease the confusion created by reversing and renaming the Major Arcana a table is provided that shows the corresponding RWS titles and numbering.
 You’ll find the standard numbering in brackets in Roman Numerals in the card meaning section as well.
 For example, 3 (XIX) Sun.

 Card meaning sections